evandrosouza-developer/MSX-Dual-Floppy-Disk-Controller/README.md

 -   Track Register (TR) - 7FF9H

 This is an 8-bit read/write register.
 The low-high transition of MR (master reset) will set TR at FFH.
-When TROO becomes low, TR will be made OOH.
+When TR00 becomes low, TR will be made 00H.

 The track number at which the head is located will usually be set in this register.
 At WD2793-02, this value may either be updated or not,